Finland Country Commercial Guide

-It is vital for companies to understand that IP is primarily a private right, and it is the responsibility of the rights holder to register, protect, and enforce their rights where relevant, retaining their own counsel and advisors.
+It is vital for companies to understand that IP is primarily a private right, and it is the responsibility of the rights holder to register, protect, and enforce their rights and where relevant, retaining their own counsel and advisors.

 The Finnish legal system protects intellectual property rights and Finland adheres to numerous international agreements concerning intellectual property.
 Finland has joined the most important copyright agreements.